outscale/COGNAC/README.md

 You can change the suffix of functions using `./configure --function-suffix FUNCTION_SUFFIX`

+Or you can generate functions using what is inside `paths`, using `./configure --from-path`

 *Note: There are two versions of yq: one written in Python and one in Go.
 The default version depends on your distribution.
 On Arch-based distributions, the Python version is typically the default, whereas on Debian-based distributions, the Go version is default.
 COGNAC supports both, but to use the Go version, you need to pass `--yq-go` to `./configure`.*

 ### Example: Generating a CLI for a New API